Bhupendrablastoise274736/eeeee/README.md

 # Contribution
 Just open a pull request, if it seems good I'll accept it.
 If you want a list of things needed:
-- Resize game if needed
+- Resize game window if needed
 - Organize code
 - Better readme